weaversa/MPHF-WBPM/README.md

 # Dependencies

-This project relies on some git submodules.
-To get these module, clone the repository by doing either
+This project relies on pthreads and some git submodules.
+To get these, clone the repository by doing either
 ```
 git clone --recursive git@github.com:weaversa/MPHF-WBPM.git